jwillson16/261-Deployment-Code/README.md

 # 261-Deployment-Code
-Contains code and deployment plan that was modified for use with the hydrophone sensor setup for Fall 2021 Ocean 261/361/461.
+Contains code that was modified for use with the hydrophone sensor setup for Fall 2021 Ocean 261/361/461.
+When connected to power, the hydrophone sensors use main.py and hmain.py